galetaire/spahousing/pages/posts/cost.md

 [![Coste de construcción](/images/costratio.png)](/images/costratio.png)

 - **Ratio between the average housing price and the average construction cost:** if the ratio is (x), it means houses are being sold (x) times the price of production.
+- **Observation**: a higher ratio means the construction sector has higher profit margins.
+Note that a big part of these profit margins are in fact tax payments.

 [![Coste de materiales](/images/costchange.png)](/images/costchange.png)